 With excellent public transport connections right outside, and Flinders Street Station right across the bridge, it's our best connected location yet.

 If you're coming from out of town, there are many hotel and serviced apartments style accomodation options in Southbank, and otherwise close by.
-We have for some time put our speakers up at the Mantra Southbank, and stay there ourselves.
+We have for some time put our speakers up at the Quest Southbank Apartments, and stay there ourselves.

 Find the season pass for you